aureliojargas/txt2regex/CONTRIBUTING.md

 - Do some manual testing to make sure the interactive usage is ok

+## Releasing

+- Make sure all the tests are passing (see previous topic)

+- Make sure the manual page contents is up-to-date with the current code and regenerate it with `make doc`

+- Make sure the Changelog is up-to-date, containing all the relevant changes since the last released version

+- In the `TODO` file, is there anything to be added/removed?

+- In the `README.md` file, is there anything to be added/removed?

+- Update the `po/*.{po,pot}` files to match the current code: run `make po` and commit

+- Create the official release commit:

+  - Update the version number in `txt2regex.sh` and `Makefile`
+  - Update the version number in `tests/cmdline.md`
+  - Update the version number and creation date in the potfile: `make pot`
+  - Update the man page date to the release date and regenerate it: `make doc`
+  - Update the changelog with the version number and release date
+    - Remember to update the "compare" links at the top
+  - Rerun the tests, just in case: `make check`
+  - Commit
+  - Tag this commit with the version number

+- Publish the release: `git push && git push --tags`

+- Get back to the development version:
+  - Update the version number in `txt2regex.sh` and `Makefile`
+    - Use `version+1` and add the `b` suffix (for beta)
+  - Create a new "unreleased" entry in the changelog

 ## History rewrite

 In 2020-05-19 the whole Git history for this repository was rewritten.
 It was necessary to set the correct date for the initial commits, so they reflect the official release date for the releases.